Bryan Reynolds Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Mariners pitching staff ranks 11th in MLB.

-- The Mariners have the third-ranked team ERA among all MLB pitching staffs (3.47).
+- The Mariners have a 3.62 team ERA that ranks third among all MLB pitching staffs.

-- Mariners pitchers combine to allow the fewest home runs in baseball (34 total, 0.7 per game).
+- Mariners pitchers combine to give up 41 home runs (0.8 per game), the first-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.